 “I love playing Elf every year.
 Due to the clinical nature of the PACU environment, it’s not always appropriate for us to have trees or decorations like other wards and departments, so the arrival of Elf really helps everyone here to get into the Christmas spirit.

 “My role is really about supporting the patients and supporting the nursing team to provide a high standard of clinical care.
 One of the most important parts of my job is to ensure patients feel safe and comfortable, so something as simple as a friendly face, holding someone’s hand or telling them everything is okay can go a long way.”

 “Elf can be a bit cheeky, but she really helps to lift the spirits of both patients and staff at this time of year.
 As well as bringing joy and a bit of fun to PACU, she also performs a more serious role, and that’s to help everyone coming through the department to feel safe and at ease.”

 “Having surgery is a very daunting experience for most people, so having someone like Julie who offers a fun distraction at a time when fears can take over can really make a difference to someone’s experience whilst in hospital.”

 This is the fifth year in which Julie has played Elf.
-In 2015, she was nominated for one of Hull and East Yorkshire Hospitals NHS Trust’s ‘Moments of Magic’ for her work as Elf and the benefits this brought to the young patients in particular in her care.
+In 2015, she was nominated for one of Hull University Teaching Hospitals NHS Trust’s ‘Moments of Magic’ for her work as Elf and the benefits this brought to the young patients in particular in her care.